DevExpress-Examples/asp-net-core-dashboard-backend/readme.md

 http://localhost:5000/api/dashboard
 ```

-To debug the server, run the **asp-net-core-server** application in Visual Studio and change the client's `endpoint` property according to the listening port: `https://localhost:44395/api/dashboard`.
+To debug the server, run the **AspNetCoreDashboardBackend** application in Visual Studio and change the client's `endpoint` property according to the listening port: `https://localhost:44395/api/dashboard`.

 <!-- default file list -->
 ## Files to Look At